Super Fuzz

-Super Fuzz (Poliziotto superpiù), also known as Super Snooper, is a 1980 superhero comedy film directed by Sergio Corbucci.
-The film stars Terence Hill and Ernest Borgnine.
-It is about Dave Speed, a bumbling Miami police officer who gains superpowers through an accidental nuclear exposure.
+Super Fuzz (Poliziotto superpiù, also known as Super Snooper) is a 1980 superhero comedy film co-written and directed by Sergio Corbucci, and starring Terence Hill, Ernest Borgnine, Marc Lawrence and Joanne Dru in her final film role.
+Hill portrays Dave Speed, a bumbling Miami police officer who gains superpowers through an accidental nuclear exposure.

 Plot

 Coming fresh from the police academy, Dave Speed is sent to deliver a parking ticket to a member of a tiny Native American village in the Florida Everglades.
 Unbeknownst to him, the U.S. government and NASA are preparing to conduct a secret radiation experiment by firing a nuclear missile loaded with red plutonium into the village, which has been evacuated.
 After Dave arrives at the village, he is hit by the radiation, but survives and returns to civilization.
 His tale of having been close to the explosion is marveled at by most, but dismissed by Sergeant Willy Dunlop, his partner and friend.

 Dave soon discovers that he has picked up a wide range of superpowers, including super reflexes and speed, endurance, strength, telekinesis, precognition, intuitive perception, hypnotism, telepathy, invulnerability, and much, much more.
 He is puzzled, however, by the fact that at seemingly random times, his powers suddenly fail to work for no apparent reason.
 Despite this, his powers enable him to discover a counterfeit money operation taking place in the city, which he learns is the work of a local businessman named Torpedo and his mistress Rosie Labouche, a former actress on whom Dunlop has a serious crush.
 Dave is less a danger to them, however, than an old retired magician named Silvius, who, after having inadvertently discovered Torpedo's counterfeit scheme, now finds himself chased by Torpedo's henchmen.
 When Dave sees them in pursuit of Silvius, he dispatches them and then asks Silvius.
 From Silvius' revelation, Dave realizes that his powers are neutralized whenever he sees the same color - namely red - that he saw during the explosion.

 Dave reveals his secret to Dunlop and Evelyn, Dunlop's niece and his girlfriend, whose reactions are less than enthusiastic.
 While Dunlop points out that Dave's instinctive abilities are unlikely to be admitted as evidence in court, Evelyn does not enjoy having a too-perfect man in the house.
 One night, Dave and Dunlop go to Torpedo's clubhouse, where Dave has Dunlop dance with Rosie (with some hypnotic encouragement) while he poses as a corrupt cop who wants a share of the winnings.
 By using his hypnotic powers on Torpedo, he gets the gangster to blab out the location of his printing facility, the fishing trawler Barracuda.
 But in the meantime, Dunlop inadvertently tells Rosie about Dave's powers and weaknesses in order to impress her.